Deploying MongoDB Across Multiple Kubernetes Clusters With MongoDBMulti

 Alright, let's get started using the operator and build something!
 For this tutorial, we will need the following tools:

 mongodbnamespace, along with the necessary CRDs.
 This will allow us to utilize the operator to effectively manage and operate our MongoDB multi cluster replica set.
 For instructions on how to do this, please refer to the relevant section of Part 1.
-Additionally, we will need to install the Ops Manager, as outlined in of this series.
+Additionally, we will need to install the Ops Manager, as outlined in Part 2 of this series.

 After master cluster creation and configuration, we need three additional GKE clusters, distributed across three different regions: